CSchoel/arbitrary-but-fixed/_posts/2025-12-18-python-decorators-with-parameters-and-types.md

 ---
 title: Implementing Python decorators with parameters and type hints
 lang: en
-description: >
-     Have you wondered how Python libraries can provide decorators which can both be used with and without parameters?
+description: 'Have you wondered how Python libraries can provide decorators which can both be used with and without parameters?
+I haven''t.
-     I haven't.
 Until I tried to implement one myself.

+  '
 categories:
 - python
 - type system
+date: 2025-12-18 22:09 +0100
 ---
 Python decorators are a mighty tool to create frameworks and hide the complexity of using them.
 From built-ins like `@dataclass` and `@classmethod` to pytest's `@fixture` or pydantic's `@field_validator`, we use them regularly, but we rarely have to think about how they work exactly.